-Fitting the model
+Fitting the model---the technical stuff

-- Use the R package Rcapture.
-The routine closedp.mX allows for an arbitrary design matrix giving specified interactions. - Starting with a model fitting main effects only, stepwise add the two-factor interaction which makes the biggest improvement in the AIC, until the AIC starts to increase again or until the new interaction isn't statistically significant. - Some individuals may appear on lists in groups (for example as a result of an operation which finds several victims) so the accuracy of estimation may be optimistically assessed by the standard Poisson model. - Overall there may also be other reasons why the accuracy is optimistic.
+- Use the R package Rcapture. - The routine closedp.mX allows for an arbitrary design matrix giving specified interactions. - Starting with a model fitting main effects only, stepwise add the two-factor interaction which makes the biggest improvement in the AIC, until the AIC starts to increase again. - Typically, one or more interactions may have extremely high estimated standard errors.
+We drop these from the model even it means increasing the AIC. - The resulting model not only estimates the overall population size but also sets out which interactions are modelled as being positive and which negative. - Some individuals may appear on lists in groups (for example as a result of an operation which finds several victims) so the accuracy of estimation may be optimistically assessed by the standard Poisson model. - Overall there may also be other reasons why the accuracy is optimistic.